HeardLibrary/workshops/OnlinePresence/readme.md

 ### Get your own domain name

 ### Develop content
-audio, podcasts, video, you tube Vimeo
+Audio/Podcasts: SoundCloud, Video: You Tube, Vimeo

 #### Social Media
 The Social Media that is most relevant to you somewhat depends on your discipline.
 Find out who the important voices are in your field and where they are communicating with each other.
 Most disciplines at least use Twitter to stay connected as a form of "micro-blogging".
 Twitter is great for getting immediate answers to research questions, sharing references, research and pointers, and interfacing with the media.

-#### Academia.edu "A platform for academics to share research papers.
+##### Academia.edu "A platform for academics to share research papers.
 The company's mission is to accelerate the world's research."
 (https://www.academia.edu/)

-#### ResearchGate "Our mission is to connect researchers and make it easy for them to share and access scientific output, knowledge, and expertise."
+##### ResearchGate "Our mission is to connect researchers and make it easy for them to share and access scientific output, knowledge, and expertise."
 (https://www.researchgate.net/)

 Academia.edu and ResearchGate do similar things and again, depending on your discipline have more or less accessiblity and credibility.
 These social media type sites have yet to mature but are often good ways to make your research available online.
 There is a lot of complexity involved in publishing rights, open access and peer review so these tools need to be used with awareness of the issues.
 For more on this subject see:

-#### Zotero "Grab your research with a single click.
+##### Zotero "Grab your research with a single click.
 (https://www.zotero.org/)

-#### Mendeley "a free reference manager and academic social network"
+##### Mendeley "a free reference manager and academic social network"
 (https://www.mendeley.com/)

 ### Create a network

 #### ORCID
 (https://orcid.org/)
 #### Scopus